GonzaloRuiz95/DeveloperTest/README.md

 # Developer Test

-This application is an API for an ad quality management team for sort ads based on a number of specific features.
+This application is an API for an ad quality management team for sort ads based on specific features.

 Once you have installed the dependencies and the docker container is running, there are 3 available endpoints:
 - Endpoint for data creation: http://localhost/.
 Also, the data can be created using the command app:create-data